Can You See Through Your Teeth?

 What Causes a Translucent Effect in Teeth?

 Once enamel deteriorates, it will not grow back.
-Therefore, the translucent look that accompanies weakened enamel will remain on your smile.
-You will need to consult with your dentist to resolve this issue.
+Therefore, the translucent look that accompanies weakened enamel will remain on your teeth.
+You will need to consult with your dentist to resolve this issue because it’s not normal to see through your teeth.

 Weakened enamel also means that the inner layers of your teeth are exposed to dental dangers like plaque and bacteria.
 You could have a higher risk of cavities and other problems.